 The younger Cheng worked at Goldman Sachs and Credit Suisse as an investment banker before joining the family business and has taken the lead in its retail and jewellery businesses, whilst his siblings oversee the other arms of the business, such as hospitality.

 As one of the world’s youngest billionaires, Cheng is the executive director of Chow Tai Fook and a board member of Roberto Cavalli .
 Founding the K11 Art Malls in Hong Kong and Shanghai, Cheng combines fashion retail and art together for a unique shopping experience.
+He has been featured in Art Review's Power 100 every year between 2014 and 1018.

 Looking forward to the future, Cheng aims to open 16 further locations in Greater China by the year 2021.
 He is also the founder of the non-profit K11 Foundation, hosting the first ever exhibition of Monet in China.